Why Creating Moments of Joy Is Better Than Being Happy

 9. Snuggle with a pet.
 Perhaps my favorite moment of joy on this list!

-10. Do something kind for someone else – a simple check in can do wonders.
+10. Do something kind for someone else – a simple text to check-in can do wonders.

 There is one thing that all of these ideas have in common – they involve being immersed in the present moment.
 Learning to be in the present is key to finding more moments of joy.